pschaus/book_lepl1402/source/part1.rst

 Type casting
 ------------

-Java performs automatic conversions between values of different types if the destination type is wide enough to hold the result.
-This is called a *type cast*.
-For example, these two statements are allowed:
+Java performs automatic conversions between values of different types if the destination type is "big" enough to hold the result.
+This is called *automatic type casting*.
+For this reason, these two statements are allowed:

 ..  code-block:: java